heinten/Introduction-into-CFD/3-backward-step/README.md

  - [ ] Create the mesh using `blockMesh`
  - [ ] Check the mesh quality using `checkMesh` and scale the mesh correctly using `transformPoints`
+ - [ ] Specify the boundary conditions types and values for velocity and kinematic pressure
- - [ ] Correctly set the kinematic viscosity `nu` to achieve a Reynolds-number of 250 at the inlet.
+ - [ ] Correctly set the kinematic viscosity `nu` to achieve a Reynolds-number of 250 at the inlet
- - [ ] Set the time step size `deltaT` to keep a maximum Courant number of $\text{Co} \approx 0.5$.
+ - [ ] Set the time step size `deltaT` to keep a maximum Courant number of $\text{Co} \approx 0.5$
+ - [ ] Run the simulation using `pimpleFoam` and judge convergence using the average pressure at the inlet
- - [ ] Specify the boundary conditions types and values for velocity and kinematic pressure.
+ - [ ] Visualize the transient velocity field using ParaView and save an animation.

+## Additional tasks

+Once you have successfully finished the third tutoral, you can solve the following, additional tasks: